 HTH ensures that all staff members who directly supervise/teach students meet the minimum requirements of their position by confirming all credential and educational requirements prior to onboarding.
-To further confirm, HTH administrators are involved in the interviewing process for ELOP program staff and will confirm eligibility.
+To further confirm, HTH administrators are involved in the interviewing process for ELO-P program staff and will confirm eligibility.
+Staff will also be trained in Positive Discipline using the ASSET (After School Staff Essential Training) Model.
+ASSET is a trauma- informed framework and collection of tools specifically designed to increase social and emotional learning opportunities for before, after, and out of school settings.
+ASSET includes a series of trainings/ labs- trauma awareness, positive engagement strategies, professionalism, program procedures, and social and emotional learning techniques.

-HTH will work to ensure that the selection of staff is based on defined qualifications well as a strong desire and commitment to working with young people.
-The Director of General Education, Student Services will oversee the management of ELOP at HTH schools.
-The Director of General Education, Student Services is a central management position help by an individual with extensive educational andleadership experience.
-Additionally, each school site will employ an Expanded Learning Coordinator who will manage programming at their respective site.
+HTH will work to ensure that the selection of staff is based on defined qualifications as well as a strong desire and commitment to working with young people.
+The ELO-P Program Manager will oversee the management of ELO-P at HTH schools.
+The Director of General Education, Student Services is a central management position help by an individual with extensive educational and leadership experience.
+Additionally, each school site will employ an Expanded Learning Coordinator/ Director who will manage programming at their respective site.

-The Director of General Education, Student Services will design and guide staff development in collaboration with school-site leads.
-The Expanded Learning Coordinator will manage and support their school site team with the implementation of the program and staff development.
+The Director of General Education, Student Services will design and guide staff development in collaboration with ELO-P Program Managers and school-site leads.
+The Expanded Learning Coordinator/ Directors will manage and support their school site team with the implementation of the program and staff development.